You must meet certain requirements to be eligible for the Live‑in Caregiver Program in Canada.

 - termination and resignation terms

 A contract template is available on the Service Canada website.
 Your contract does not have to look exactly like this, but it must contain all the information and clauses indicated as mandatory.

-The use of an alternative contract format may delay the processing of the LMO application as ESDC and Service Canada officers will need to determine if the contract complies with LCP requirements.
+The use of an alternative contract format may delay the processing of the LMIA application as ESDC and Service Canada officers will need to determine if the contract complies with LCP requirements.

-Note: the contract template is different for the province of Quebec and is available on the ministère de l’Immigration et des Communautés culturelles (Quebec Immigration) website.
+Note: The contract template is different for the province of Quebec and is available on the website of the Ministère de l’Immigration, de la Diversité et de l’Inclusion (Quebec immigration department).

 Successful completion of the equivalent of a Canadian secondary school education